 Fundamental Maintenance Differences

 One reason people buy a 4WD vehicle is for extra traction and security.
 However, many drivers don’t realize the constraints and limitations.
 For instance, having additional power distributed to all four wheels enhances straight-line traction, but it does nothing to correct braking or cornering.

 As you contemplate your next auto purchase, carefully consider the drivetrain and the power of a 2WD car.
-Likewise, you may not want to accept the sometimes mediocre gas mileage found in a 4WD vehicle if you don't need the added traction.
+Likewise, you may not want to accept the sometimes mediocre gas mileage found in a 4WD vehicle if you don’t need the added traction.
 As an investment, it’s important to consider that 4WDs tend to have a higher resale value than their 2WD counterparts.
-However, as the popularity of 4WD vehicles rise, it’s important to know that they can require different types of maintenance, such as:
+However, as the popularity of 4WD vehicles rises, it’s important to know that they can require different types of maintenance, such as: